chuefengv/dog-decider/README.md

 # cv-ddd
 Informational dog website to help user narrow down what type of dog breed they may want to adopt.
 Built with Postgres, Express, React and Node.

-*For best experience, view through Chrome Desktop.*
+*For best experience, view through Chrome desktop.*

 * Data scraped from akc.org
 * Icons from flaticon.com